Marshmallows, graham crackers, chocolate – check! Bonfire – check! Now do I have a ghost story to tell you?

 Gold was also discovered at Fisherville in

-1864, this area and Galbraith's Ferry (also known as Fort Steele) was a bustling
+1864, this area and Galbraith's Ferry (later known as Fort Steele) was a bustling

 flurry of activity when gold was